mikeknep/jeru/README.md

 Jeru's `plan` command provides a safe way to preview how `terraform plan` would be affected by moving resources in state.
 Jeru makes a copy of the current state, applies your proposed/WIP `state` commands to that copy, and finally runs `terraform plan` against that (now-mutated) copy.

-### Rolling back state changes

-Even when you plan, mistakes happen.
-In case you only considered the happy path, Jeru's `rollback` command generates the inverse for as many commands as it can:
-- `state mv resource.a resource.b  =>  state mv resource.b resource.a` (restore the original resource address)
-- `import resource.a identifier  =>  state rm resource.a` (remove the imported resource from state)
-- `rm resource.a  =>  :(` (alas, since resources are imported with such specific identifiers that are not always stored in state, Jeru does not attempt to roll back removals)

 ## Examples